-The Yadav in Nepal are in every way related with the Yadav in the Northern states, Uttar Pradesh and Bihar, in India.
+The Yadav in Nepal are in every way related with the Yadav in the northern states, Uttar Pradesh and Bihar, in India.

 They are living almost all over South-Nepal.
 The highest concentration is in the provinces Janakpur, Sagarmatha, Narayani and Lumbini.

-In India the Yadav have many language groups but in Nepal you can reach almost all of them by using 3 languages only.
-(Nepali, Maithili and Bhojpuri)
+In India the Yadav have many language groups but in Nepal you can reach almost all of them by using 3 languages only (Nepali, Maithili and Bhojpuri).

 The Yadav live in joint families.
 Most of them are vegetarian but many start eating fish, mutton, chicken and sometimes pork, but not beef.
 Child labor is common among them.

-What are Their Beliefs?
+What Are Their Beliefs?

 The Yadav participate in the local traditional and socio-religious festivals.
 They have expertise in oral traditions and group singing in praise of the god Vishnu, Krishna or one of the many other gods that they worship.
 Similarly, they are good in musical dance and wrestling.
 In India in some places they are also known to do some mock-fighting with swords but in Nepal that is not known (as far as we know).
 Boys are favored for formal education.
 They are known to have more faith in astrology and talismans rather than in the services of a doctor.

-What are Their Needs?
+What Are Their Needs?

 But also life, lifestyle and living standard are changing all over the nation.
 The next generation will need to get other kinds of jobs.
-To get those jobs they need education but proper education is missing in many places (especially in the villages)
+To get those jobs they need education but proper education is missing in many places (especially in the villages).

-* For the salvation of the Yadav people.
+Pray for the salvation of the Yadav people.

-* Pray for short and long term workers / teams to come and pioneer new ministries among the Yadav.
+Pray for short and long term workers / teams to come and pioneer new ministries among the Yadav.

-* For new focused evangelism and church planting ministries.
+For new focused evangelism and church planting ministries.

-* For literacy and community development work.
+For literacy and community development work.

-* For Christian social workers eradicating alcoholism and superstitious beliefs.
+For Christian social workers eradicating alcoholism.

-* Christian workers to meet their spiritual and physical needs.
+Christian workers to meet their spiritual and physical needs.

 For the practice of child labor to end among the Yadav people.

 For education to be made available to girls as well to the boys.